JoelM2123/Building-a-Website-Blog-in-Azure-WebApp-Step-by-Step-Guide/README.md

 For your web application, you will use a Docker container that has been added to Docker Hub.
 View the Docker container at the following [location](https://hub.docker.com/r/cyberxsecurity/project1-apachewebserver)

-Note that the Docker container image name is cyberxsecurity/project1-apachewebserver, as the following image shows: (Note this docker was provided for me in advance)
+Note that the Docker container image name is cyberxsecurity/project1-apachewebserver, as the following image shows: *this docker was provided for me in advance*
 ![Screenshot 2024-10-05 154816](https://github.com/user-attachments/assets/d6909059-1cb5-4b31-98d7-91aa9783df5e)

 Next, you will use the Azure Cloud Shell to deploy this container to your web application.